Four reason why listening to employee feedback is important (and how to do it)

 1) It builds better relationships and creates a better work environment

-Honesty in communicating feedback helps avoid the same mistakes from being committed and reduces errors from miscommunicated instructions both on the employees’ side and a manager’s as well.
+As any HR consultancy knows, honesty in communicating feedback helps avoid the same mistakes from being committed and reduces errors from miscommunicated instructions both on the employees’ side and a manager’s as well.
 Time is also saved from correcting work, and also prevents the feeling of regret from any faults.
 Being able to listen and act on feedback builds feelings of trust and honesty, thus creating better working relationships.

 2) It promotes growth and continuous learning